-As part of your flood plan it is a good idea to sign up for free flood alerts and warnings from the Environment Agency which can be received by call, text or email by more than one individual for the household.
+As part of your flood plan it is a good idea to sign up for free flood alerts and warnings from the Environment Agency.
+This service can deliver flood alerts and warnings to multiple household members via call, text, or email.
 It is important to understand what the different warnings mean as you can use them as a trigger to put your plan into action at the right time.
-Aside from Environment Agency warnings, you can also use alternative flood warnings.
+If you’re not eligible to sign up for Environment Agency Flood Alerts and Warnings, you can consider alternative flood warnings.

 ‘Flood Alert’ – Flooding to low lying land and roads is possible.
 Stay vigilant and make early preparations for a potential flood.
 Prepare to act on your flood plan.

 Actions to consider at a flood alert stage:

 ‘Flood Warning’ – Flooding is expected.
 Immediate action is required to protect yourself and your property.
 Put your flood plan into action.

 Actions to consider at a flood warning stage: